hpwit/SID6581/README.md

     * export_file: the result of the first command above "java -jar jsidplay2 ....."
     * usbport: same name as the usb port in you arduino interface

-example:
+Example:

 ```
 ./sendserial zibehurling-01.csv /dev/cu.SLAB_USBtoUART15
 ```

-the file zibehurling-01.csv is in the examples
+The file zibehurling-01.csv is in the `Examples` folder

-NB : for it to work the serial console of the arduino will neeed to be closed.
-Otherwise the USB port will be locked by it.
+  - ⚠️ The serial console of the Arduino IDE will need to be closed to prevent any conflict with the USB port
-NB2: restart the esp32 for each song
+  - ⚠️ Restart the esp32 for each song
-NB3: still have to cope woth the fact that sometimes the transmition and the buffering is not always perfect
+  - ⚠️ Still have to cope with the fact that sometimes the transmission and the buffering isn't always perfect

 ## 3 - callback events of the players

-In both player you can set events to add better control via:
+Both players can fire custom events for better control:

 ```C
 inline void setEventCallback(void (*fptr)(sidEvent event))